Archive for the ‘ideas’ Category

 because it was pretty simple, really.
 For each cd envelope, I used heavyweight fusible interfacing inside & made 2 identical 5″ pockets that I just slipped inside each other and sewed closed around the top.
 I quite liked the result and may be making more of these for little gifts, and for the cds that get tossed around my car.

-coasters & napkins I ended up with some cloth napkins and coasters.
-I went with 16″ square napkins and 4″ square coasters and did a simple right-sides-together-turn-inside-out-and-topstitch method.
+coasters & napkins I ended up making 16″ square napkins and 4″ square coasters.
+It was a simple right-sides-together-turn-inside-out-and-topstitch kind of project.
 The coasters have some heavyweight interfacing for sturdiness too.
 Looking at them does kind of make me want to have a picnic at the beach.

 Been making any hand-sewn gifts lately?
 Show us in our Flickr Pool!